pgEdge/spock/docs/README.md

                                 # property available in PostgreSQL 9.5+

 `pg_hba.conf` has to allow logical replication connections from localhost.
-Up until PostgreSQL 9.6, logical replication connections are managed using the `replication` keyword in `pg_hba.conf`.
-In PostgreSQL 10 and later, logical replication connections are treated by `pg_hba.conf` as regular connections to the provider database.
+Logical replication connections are treated by `pg_hba.conf` as regular connections to the provider database.

 Next the `spock` extension has to be installed on all nodes: